Tszyan-Lai/DataNCodeA2/README.md

 ## Setup
-Navigate to the TunePad website in your web browser.
-The main site is [here](https://tunepad.com).
+Download the JSON file to your laptop.
+Navigate to the [TunePad website](https://tunepad.com) in your web browser.
+Import the JSON file to TunePad to access.

 What are the project requirements/dependencies?
 Where are they listed?
 A requirements.txt or a Pipfile.lock file perhaps?
 Where is it located?

 Proceed to describe how to install / setup one's local environment / get started with the project.

 ## Acknowledgements
-Give credit here.
 - This project was inspired by Seventeen's Woozi.
 - This project was based on [this song](https://youtu.be/Ar5-Yitahp8?si=jui3Jhk9yDy81gAe) and [this piano cover](https://youtu.be/zl-THt0PWMA?si=2HkurEYKltK1XLzQ).